-- However, we cannot assume the nodes arrive in uniformly random order. - Idea: we sample a uniformly random arrival order π for the nodes, then when an node arrives, we insist on treating it as if its position in the arrival order is the one in π and not the one actually observed. - For example, if in π, node i arrives first, then we will make i the root of the tree even if it arrives late.
-(We'll see how to do so shortly.) - This does not require knowing the set of nodes before they arrive.
-When a node arrives, we can just sample its position in π by choosing uniformly at randm its position with respect to the node that have arrived.
+- However, we cannot assume the nodes arrive in uniformly random order. - Idea: we sample a uniformly random arrival order π for the nodes, then when an node arrives, we insist on treating it as if its position in the arrival order is the one in π and not the one actually observed. - For example, if node i arrives first according to π , then we make i the root of the tree upon its arrival, even if it arrives late. - This does not require knowing the set of nodes before they arrive. - When a node arrives, we just sample its position in π by choosing uniformly at randm its position w.r.t. the node that have arrived.

-- However, we cannot assume the nodes arrive in uniformly random order. - Idea: we sample a uniformly random arrival order π for the nodes, then when an node arrives, we insist on treating it as if its position in the arrival order is the one in π and not the one actually observed. - For example, if in π, node i arrives first, then we will make i the root of the tree even if it arrives late.
-(We'll see how to do so shortly.) - This does not require knowing the set of nodes before they arrive.
-When a node arrives, we can just sample its position in π by choosing uniformly at randm its position with respect to the node that have arrived. - If we write π(i) on node i to denote its position in our hypothetical ordering π, then the node with the smallest π(·) should be the root.
+- However, we cannot assume the nodes arrive in uniformly random order. - Idea: we sample a uniformly random arrival order π for the nodes, then when an node arrives, we insist on treating it as if its position in the arrival order is the one in π and not the one actually observed. - For example, if node i arrives first according to π, then we make i the root of the tree upon its arrival, even if it arrives late. - This does not require knowing the set of nodes before they arrive. - When a node arrives, we just sample its position in π by choosing uniformly at randm its position w.r.t. the node that have arrived. - If we write π(i) on node i to denote its position in our hypothetical ordering π, then the node with the smallest π(·) should be the root.

-- However, we cannot assume the nodes arrive in uniformly random order. - Idea: we sample a uniformly random arrival order π for the nodes, then when an node arrives, we insist on treating it as if its position in the arrival order is the one in π and not the one actually observed. - For example, if in π, node i arrives first, then we will make i the root of the tree even if it arrives late.
-(We'll see how to do so shortly.) - This does not require knowing the set of nodes before they arrive.
-When a node arrives, we can just sample its position in π by choosing uniformly at randm its position with respect to the node that have arrived. - If we write π(i) on node i to denote its position in our hypothetical ordering π, then the node with the smallest π(·) should be the root. - The same is true for each of the subtrees.
+- However, we cannot assume the nodes arrive in uniformly random order. - Idea: we sample a uniformly random arrival order π for the nodes, then when an node arrives, we insist on treating it as if its position in the arrival order is the one in π and not the one actually observed. - For example, if node i arrives first according to π, then we make i the root of the tree upon its arrival, even if it arrives late. - This does not require knowing the set of nodes before they arrive. - When a node arrives, we just sample its position in π by choosing uniformly at randm its position w.r.t. the node that have arrived. - If we write π(i) on node i to denote its position in our hypothetical ordering π, then the node with the smallest π(·) should be the root. - The same is true for each of the subtrees.

-- However, we cannot assume the nodes arrive in uniformly random order. - Idea: we sample a uniformly random arrival order π for the nodes, then when an node arrives, we insist on treating it as if its position in the arrival order is the one in π and not the one actually observed. - For example, if in π, node i arrives first, then we will make i the root of the tree even if it arrives late.
-(We'll see how to do so shortly.) - This does not require knowing the set of nodes before they arrive.
-When a node arrives, we can just sample its position in π by choosing uniformly at randm its position with respect to the node that have arrived. - If we write π(i) on node i to denote its position in our hypothetical ordering π, then the node with the smallest π(·) should be the root. - The same is true for each of the subtrees. - The resulting tree has the property that, for any two nodes x and y, if x is an ancestor of y, then $\pi(x) < \pi(y)$.
+- However, we cannot assume the nodes arrive in uniformly random order. - Idea: we sample a uniformly random arrival order π for the nodes, then when an node arrives, we insist on treating it as if its position in the arrival order is the one in π and not the one actually observed. - For example, if node i arrives first according to π , then we make i the root of the tree upon its arrival, even if it arrives late. - This does not require knowing the set of nodes before they arrive. - When a node arrives, we just sample its position in π by choosing uniformly at randm its position w.r.t. the node that have arrived. - If we write π(i) on node i to denote its position in our hypothetical ordering π, then the node with the smallest π(·) should be the root. - The same is true for each of the subtrees. - The resulting tree has the property that, for any two nodes x and y, if x is an ancestor of y, then π(x) < π(y).